Cold-stunning

-Cold-stunning, also known as hypothermic stunning, is a hypothermic reaction experienced by marine reptiles, notably sea turtles, when exposed to cold water for prolonged periods, which causes them to become weak and inactive.
-Cold-stunned sea turtles may float to the surface and be further exposed to cold temperatures, which can cause them to drown.
-A water temperature threshold of 8–10 °C has been associated with mass turtle stunning events.
-After cold-stunning has taken place, there is only a very short period of time when sea turtles can be safely rescued.
+Cold-stunning, also known as hypothermic stunning, is a hypothermic reaction experienced by marine reptiles, especially sea turtles, after prolonged exposure to cold water.
+Affected animals become weak and inactive.
+Cold-stunned sea turtles may float to the surface, where further exposure to cold temperatures can cause them to drown.
+Water temperatures of 8–10 °C have been associated with mass turtle-stunning events.
+Rescue is time-sensitive after cold-stunning occurs.

-One study indicates that ocean warming has led to an increase in cold-stunning events in the northwest Atlantic.
+One study indicates that ocean warming has increased cold-stunning events affecting Kemp's ridley sea turtles in the northwest Atlantic.